webb/schematron-cli/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# About

+This script set uses the canonical schematron implementation, refined to my needs.

+It presumes that it is targeting XSLT 2/saxon

+Stages:

+1. input file
+2. process with XSLT 1 processor through iso_dsdl_include.xsl
+3. process with XSLT 1 processor through iso_abstract_expand.xsl
+4. process with XSLT 1 processor through iso_svrl_for_xslt1.xsl
+5. yielding output file